Hysteroscopy: Procedure

 Hysteroscopy has been carried out in hospitals, surgical centers and doctors' offices.
 It is best carried out when the endometrium is relatively thin, that is after a menstruation.
 Both diagnostic and simple operative hysteroscopy can be carried out in an office or clinic setting on suitably selected patients.
 Local anesthesia can be used.
 Analgesics are not always necessary.
 A paracervical block may be achieved using a lidocaine injection in the upper part of the cervix.
 Hysteroscopic intervention can also be done under general anesthesia (endotracheal or laryngeal mask) or monitored anesthesia care (MAC).
 Prophylactic antibiotics are not necessary.
 The patient is in a lithotomy position during the procedure.

 Cervical dilation

 The diameter of the modern hysteroscope is generally small enough to conveniently pass the cervix directly.
-For a proportion of women cervical dilation may need to be performed prior to insertion.
+For a proportion of individuals cervical dilation may need to be performed prior to insertion.
 Cervical dilation can be performed by temporarily stretching the cervix with a series of dilators of increasing diameter.
-Misoprostol prior to hysteroscopy for cervical dilation appears to facilitate an easier and uncomplicated procedure only in premenopausal women.
+Misoprostol prior to hysteroscopy for cervical dilation appears to facilitate an easier and uncomplicated procedure only in those who are premenopausal.